 Dialogue function.
 By providing a platform for change of experiences and lessons learned and a forum for building consensus on the challenges and opportunities for democratic change, the dialogue contributes in itself to the consolidation of democracy.
-It should ultimately lead articulation a democratic reform agenda with specific policy recommendations primarily defined by the national participants and thus owned by them.
+It should ultimately lead to the articulation of a democratic reform agenda with specific policy recommendations primarily defined by the national participants and thus owned by them.